 Stagecoach Island is creative and fun, but also a very important learning experience in managing money.

 You can earn virtual money by visiting the Learning Lounge — a virtual Wells Fargo ATM — and answering questions about money management.
-They’ve also introduced virtual jobs, credit cards, and home loans so that you can learn, earn, build and play more in-world!.
+They’ve also introduced virtual jobs, credit cards, and home loans so that you can learn, earn, build, and play more in-world!

-Now that the Gen X and Gen Y audience is playing on Stagecoach Island, guess where they’ll do their banking?
+Now that Gen X and Gen Y audience is playing on Stagecoach Island, guess where they’ll do their banking?

 Additional Social Media ‘Firsts’ by Wells Fargo Bank